pratyush1806/pratyush1806.github.io/_posts/2021-12-25-github-medium-style-blog.md

 title: "Github Medium style blog"
 author: pratyush
 categories: [ Tutorial ]
+#tags: [red, yellow]
 image: assets/images/github-medium-style-blog.jpg
+description: "How to use Github Pages to create your own Blog"
 featured: true
 hidden: true
+#rating: 4.5
 ---

 Steps to generate your own custom Blog using Github pages and Mediumish template.
 Mediumish template is built with Jekyll static site generator tool which has built-in support for GitHub Pages.